Oil prices fall ahead of potential large U.S. rate hike

 However, spare capacity at the Organization of the Petroleum Exporting Countries is running low, with most of the producers pumping at maximum capacity, and it is unclear how much extra Saudi Arabia can bring into the market quickly.

-(Reporting by Julia Payne in London Additional reporting by Florence Tan in Singapore Editing by Himani Sarkar and Mark Potter)
+(Reporting by Julia Payne in London, Additional reporting by Florence Tan in Singapore; editing by Kirsten Donovan and Jason Neely)